RisaHanada/cpp/oop-restaurant-ordering-system/README.md

 The application is structured into six modules: each responsible for a specific part of the ordering workflow and a main module that launches the program.
 The project demonstrates object‑oriented programming concepts such as abstraction, inheritance, dynamic memory management, operator overloading, and modular system design.

-The modules include:
+### The modules include:

-・Utils – Provides helper functions for dynamic memory allocation, safe input handling, and common utilities used across the project.
+・**Utils** – Provides helper functions for dynamic memory allocation, safe input handling, and common utilities used across the project.
-・Menu – Contains MenuItem and Menu classes that manage menu items and allow users to browse and select food or drink options.
+・**Menu** – Contains MenuItem and Menu classes that manage menu items and allow users to browse and select food or drink options.
-・Billable – An abstract base class defining the common interface for all billable items.
+・**Billable** – An abstract base class defining the common interface for all billable items.
-・Food – A derived class representing food items, supporting different portion sizes.
+・**Food** – A derived class representing food items, supporting different portion sizes.
-・Drink – A derived class representing drink items, supporting different container sizes.
+・**Drink** – A derived class representing drink items, supporting different container sizes.
-・Ordering – Coordinates the ordering process, manages selected items, calculates totals, and generates bill files.
+・**Ordering** – Coordinates the ordering process, manages selected items, calculates totals, and generates bill files.
-・main – Launches the application and provides the user interface for waitstaff.
+・**main** – Launches the application and provides the user interface for waitstaff.